ZephrFish/PadSockets/README.md

 # PadSockets

-Initially uses a base of [Pad](https://github.com/petercunha/Pad) but with some additonal features rolled in.
+Initially uses a base of [Pad](https://github.com/petercunha/Pad) but with some additonal features rolled in (Work In progress).

 Setup:
 ```